How To: Answering Salary History Questions

 The Argument against Salary History

-New York City just recently passed an ordinance preventing employers from asking this very question.
-A similar bill is in being reviewed in Washington State.
+Several states and cities have passed legislation to improve pay equity and eliminate bias.
+New York City passed an ordinance preventing employers from asking salary history.
+In Washington, a similar bill went into effect that states previous wage history is not a defense against pay discrimination, and employers are actively discouraged from asking wage history information.
 There’s a lot of concern that asking applicants these types of questions can have a disparate impact and further propagate the wage gap for women and minority candidates.
 One of the biggest arguments that supporters of these bills make is that an individual’s past salary shouldn’t have any bearing on what a new company offers.

 Salary History versus Salary Expectations